 Rules of the Road for Safe Cycling

 Knowing how cyclists, pedestrians and drivers can “share the road” helps provide safe and enjoyable trips for everyone.
 The Highway Safety Act establishes the rules of the road for cycling.
-The legislation considers a bicycle as a vehicle just like a car, truck or tractor.
+The legislation considers a bicycle a vehicle just like a car, truck or tractor.

 The One Metre Rule

 Legislation also outlines a One Metre Rule and the requirements for both drivers and cyclists, as follows:

 - A motorist must leave at least one metre (three feet) of space when passing a cyclist; and

 - A motorist may cross a yellow line when it is necessary to pass a cyclist, if it is safe to do so.

-- Must ride on the right side of the road and stay as close to the right edge, whenever possible;
+- Cyclists must ride on the right side of the road and stay as close to the right edge, whenever possible;

-- Required to ride single file, except when passing another cyclist;
+- A cyclist is required to ride single file, except when passing another cyclist;

 - Use designated bike lanes where they are present and free of obstructions.

-- Ride a straight and predictable path.
+- Cyclists must ride a straight and predictable path.
 Do not weave.

 - Be visible to other road users.
 Use lights during dusk and darkness and wear bright or reflective clothing.